You can now buy $1,200 sneakers - for horses - KESQ

 You can now buy $1,200 sneakers — for horses

 If you’ve ever wanted horse-sized Adidas so you can match shoes with your equine companion, you’re in luck.
-But you’ll have to shell out over a thousand dollars for a pair of customized horse sneakers.
+But you’ll have to shell out over $1,000 for a pair of customized horse sneakers.

 Marcus Floyd, a Kentucky-based artist, started developing the prototype for a horse sneaker as part of a collaboration with VisitLex, Lexington’s public tourism agency.